 - Pre-PACA nurse This caregiver will prepare you for your procedure on the day of your surgery.
-He or she will review your history, start your IV, get the necessary consents signed, answer your questions and more. - Circulating nurse This caregiver will ask you many of the same questions as your pre-PACA nurse.
+He or she will review your history, start your IV, get the necessary consents signed, answer your questions and more. - Circulating nurse This caregiver will ask you many of the same questions as your Pre-PACA nurse.
 This repetition is a requirement and helps ensure your safety.
 This nurse will also take you to the operating room and remain with you during your procedure. - Post-PACA nurse This caregiver will be with you in the recovery area.
-He or she will take your vital signs, manage your pain and nausea, encourage you to cough and breathe deeply, monitor your surgical site, and more. - Your inpatient nurse This caregiver will assist you once you get to your hospital room.
+He or she will take your vital signs, manage your pain and nausea, encourage you to cough and breathe deeply, monitor your surgical site, and more. - PCU nurse This caregiver will assist you once you get to Enloe Health's Procedural Care Unit (PCU).
 He or she will monitor your condition, provide medication, communicate with your care team and more.
-This caregiver's name and phone number will be on the whiteboard in your room. - Certified nurse assistant - This caregiver is responsible for taking care of your basic needs, obtaining your vital signs, and assisting with personal hygiene and toileting.
-His or her name and phone number will also be on your room's whiteboard. - Charge nurse This caregiver is the shift manager.
+This caregiver's name and phone number will be on the white board in your room. - Charge nurse This caregiver is the shift manager.
 He or she will check on you and can be a resource.
-His or her name and phone number will also be on your room's whiteboard. - Liaison nurse This caregiver is your personal resource before, during and after surgery.
+His or her name and phone number will also be on your room's white board. - Liaison nurse This caregiver is your personal resource before, during and after surgery.
 He or she will help you understand and prepare for your procedure, and will talk to you before surgery about your plan for leaving the hospital.
 On the day of your surgery, this nurse will greet you in the pre-surgery area and will update your care partner during your procedure.
-Once you leave the hospital, this caregiver
+Once you leave the hospital, this caregiver will also call you to check on your progress.
+You will meet this caregiver at Enloe's A Joint Effort class.
+Please call with any questions or concerns.

-- Rapid Response team This team is made up of critical care specialists, who can be at your bedside within minutes if needed.
-This team can often prevent emergencies.
-That's why we ask loved ones to let us know if they notice a change in a patient's health that concerns them, so the Rapid Response team can be activated if needed. - Physical therapists These caregivers will collaborate with you after surgery to make sure you're moving correctly and are able to perform your recommended exercises.
-You will receive therapy in the hospital and once you return home. - Occupational therapist This caregiver will visit you to see how well you can complete activities of daily living, like getting dressed, bathing and going to the hathroom - Care partner This person is a loved one who will be by your side as your advocate and support person during your surgery and recovery.
+- Physical therapists These caregivers will collaborate with you after surgery to make sure you're moving correctly and are able to perform your recommended exercises.
+You will receive therapy in the hospital and once you return home. - Occupational therapist This caregiver will visit you to see how well you can complete activities of daily living, like getting dressed, bathing and going to the bathroom. - Care partner This person is a loved one who will be by your side as your advocate and support person during your surgery and recovery.
 This person should pay close attention to your care, speak up if something doesn't seem right, and know your wishes about resuscitation and life support.
-Your care partner is encouraged to attend all of your appointments and classes. - Case management team This group consists of a nurse, social worker and assistant.
-These caregivers will help you plan your discharge and will arrange home health physical therapists as ordered by your surgical team. - Sterile processing - This team plays a critical role in preventing infection by sterilizing, cleaning, processing, assembling, storing, and distributing medical equipment and reusable surgical instrumentation.
+Your care partner must attend the A Joint Effort class and all of your pre-operative appointments.
+This person must also be present on the day of your surgery.
+He or she will need to stay with you for 96 hours (four days) after surgery, and assist you as needed after that. - Case Management team This group consists of a nurse, social worker and assistant.
+These caregivers will help you plan your discharge and will arrange home health physical therapists as ordered by your surgical team. - Sterile Processing This team plays a critical role in preventing infection by sterilizing, cleaning, processing, assembling, storing, and distributing medical equipment and reusable surgical instruments.